 This market is like something out of a movie.
 It feels so local and genuine and has the most wonderful sense of community spirit.
 I did feel like I had walked onto a film set of exactly what we would like every farmer’s market to look like!

-One of the key stall holders at Wolfville Farmers Market is the wonderfully delicious Fox Hill Farms.
+One of the key Wolfville Farmers Market vendors is the wonderfully delicious Fox Hill Farms.
 It is also possible to go and visit Fox Hill Farm – complete guide below!

 Wolfville Farmers Market Opening Times